flutter/website/src/resources/games-toolkit.md

 The Flutter framework can create performant apps for six target platforms from the desktop to mobile devices to the web.

-The benefits of cross-platform development and performance make Flutter a great choice for games.
+With Flutter's benefits of cross-platform development, performance, and open source licensing, it makes a great choice for games.

-Video games fall into two categories: hobbyist games and casual games.
+Casual games fall into two categories: "point and tap" games and arcade-style games.
 You may be familiar with both types of games, though you might not have thought about them in quite this way.

-_Hobbyist games_ cover games for those who dedicate time to the playing of games with complex interfaces, rules, and controllers.
-These players are also known as core, hardcore, or professional gamers.
-These include arcade-style games: shooters, racing games, and so on.
-These types of games could use the [Flame game engine][] built using Flutter.

-_Casual games_ cover games meant for a mass market with simple rules and gameplay.
+_Point-and-tap games_ cover games meant for a mass market with simple rules and gameplay.
 This includes board games, card games, puzzles, and strategy games.
 These games respond to simple user input, like tapping on a card or entering a number or letter.
 These games are well suited for Flutter.

+_Arcade-style games_ cover games a series of actions that repeat throughout a game.
+This repetition is known as a game loop.
+These include endless runner games, racing games, and so on.
+You may want to create a game with advanced features like collison detection, camera views, game loops, and the like.
+These types of games could use an open source game engine like the [Flame game engine][] built using Flutter.

 ## What's included in the toolkit

-The Casual Games Toolkit provides the following free resources:
+The Casual Games Toolkit provides the following free resources.

-* A repository that includes the following game templates:
+* A repository that includes three new game templates that provide a starting point for building a casual game.

-  * A [basic game][basic-template]
-  * A [card-based game][card-template]
-  * An [endless runner game][runner-template]
-* All templates include the following prebuilt features:
+  1. A [base game template][basic-template].
+     It includes the basics for:

      * Main menu
+     * Navigation
+     * Settings
+     * Level selection
+     * Player progress
+     * Play session management
-  * Sound and music
+     * Sound
-  * Ads
-  * In-app purchases
+     * Themes

+  1. A [card game template][card-template].
+     It includes everything in the base template plus:

-  * Achievements and leaderboards
+     * Drag and drop
+     * Game state management
+     * Multiplayer integration hooks

+  1. An [endless runner template][runner-template] created in partnership with the open source game engine Flame.
+It implements:

+     * A FlameGame base template
+     * Player steering
+     * Collision detection
+     * Parallax effects
-  * Crashlytics support
+     * Spawning
-* The [Build your own game in Flutter][game-video] video that explains how to use the basic template.
-* The source code for a [finished tic tac toe game][], built using the [basic game template][basic-template].
-  This game has been released on [Android][and-tic-tac] and [iOS][ios-tic-tac].
+     * Different visual effects

+* Developer guides for integrating needed services.
 * A link to a [Flame Discord][game-discord] channel.
   If you have a Discord account, use this [direct link][discord-direct].

-These game templates make certain choices to accelerate development.
+The included game templates and cookbook recipes make certain choices to accelerate development.
 They include specific packages, like `provider`, `google_mobile_ads`, `in_app_purchase`, `audioplayers`, `crashlytics`, and `games_services`.
 If you prefer other packages, you can change the code to use them.

-The game templates assume that
-**you'll want to earn money for your mobile game**.
-The templates integrate both ads and in-app purchase packages into the templates.
-They're all ready to be configured.
+The Flutter team understands that monetization might be a future consideration.
+Cookbook recipes for advertising and in-app purchases have been added.

 As explained on the [Games][] page, you can leverage up to $900 in offers when you integrate Google services,